clarkevansteenderen/ThermalSampleR/README.md

 substantially by increasing sample size as the 95% confidence interval reached a plateau at approximately n = 25.
 At n = 30, the researchers could be relatively confident that the difference in CTmin between adults and nymphs was within approximately 1.5 degrees Celsius.
-Agaibn, the researchers will need to decide for themselves what an acceptable degree of precision is for their own datasets.
+Again, the researchers will need to decide for themselves what an acceptable degree of precision is for their own datasets.

 In panel (b), we visualise the 95% confidence interval of the mean difference in CTmin between adults and nymphs.
-At n = 30 individuals tested, it appears that the CTmin of one taxon (*Catorhintha schaffneri* adults) may be slightly higher than for nymphs.
-However, the 95% CI overlaps 0, indicating that the CTmins of adults vs nymphs is unlikely to be significantly different.
+At n = 30 individuals tested, it appears that the CTmin of one group (*Catorhintha schaffneri* adults) may be slightly higher than for nymphs.
+However, the 95% CI overlaps 0, indicating that the CTmins of adults and nymphs are unlikely to be significantly different.
 Moreover, limits of the 95% CI are relatively stable, indicating that adding additional samples is unlikely to change the results obtained.